Now is an awesome time to be a new WordPress user.

 Hover your mouse over that block above which you’d like your new block to appear.
 A blue outline should appear, with a blue plus sign on top.

 Click it, and a menu will pop up with all the different kinds of blocks you can create.

 Select one and it will appear above that original block.
 Double boom!

 This is the good stuff!

 In our first section, we saw two ways to get at the menu of block types when creating a new block.
 There are a few more you should know about; one of them is pretty hidden, but also extremely useful when you’re first starting out, so don’t sleep on it.

-This one can be kind of fussy, and it will only work if you’re on the last block of the page and you’re inserting a block below it; you cannot use this option to insert blocks above other blocks.
+This will only work if you’re on the last block of the page and you’re inserting a block below it; you cannot use this option to insert blocks above other blocks.

-When you have at least one block in place, and you’re ready for the next one, click Enter.
+When you have at least one block in place, and you’re ready for the next one, hit Enter.

 From here, you can either click the plus sign to get that list of available common block types, or just click one of the three symbols on the right to automatically add a block of that type.

 I call this option fussy because sometimes the menu doesn’t show up at all, or shows up but disappears when you hover over it, or some other unpredictable quirk.
 But the kinks are being worked out of Gutenberg all the time, so keep experimenting!